Blazemeter/HLSPlugin/README.md

 Same occurs for MPEG Dash.
 It gets the Manifest file from the url, chooses an Adaptive set for Media, Audio and Subtitles based on availability, stream type, playback time, network bandwidth and device resolution.

-Here is what the HLS Sampler looks like:
+Here is what the Sampler looks like:

 ![](docs/sampler.png)